kirtanakrishnan/messaging-board/README.md

 How to run messaging-board:
 1. Download the zip file
-2. In the project directory, type 'npm install' into terminal
+2. In the project directory/your IDE, type 'npm install' into terminal
 3. Type 'npm start'

 Runs the app in the development mode.\